 Admiral Travel Insurance breaks down travel into three zones:

 Then three tiers of cover with increasing coverage and product benefits are available.
 You can choose between Admiral, Admiral Gold or Admiral Platinum to suit your needs best.

 Carrying a European Health Insurance Card (EHIC) means that you can receive the state-level medical cover that is accessible in the country you are travelling to.

-However, an EHIC card only covers medical emergencies; it will not cover all medical costs and will not cover the cost if you need to be repatriated.
+However, an EHIC card only covers medical emergencies; it won't cover all medical costs and won't cover the cost if you need to be repatriated.